jeremyarancio/jeremyarancio/README.md

 ## 👋 Hi, I’m @Jérémy!

 ### 🦸‍♂️ Who am I?
-After more than 5 years as a research engineer in France, I decided in October 2021 to leave everything and start my **entrepreneurial activity**, **learn programming from scratch**, and work with companies **around the world** 🌍.
+After +5 years as a research engineer in France 🐓, I decided in October 2021 to leave everything and start my **entrepreneurial activity**, **learn programming from scratch**, and work with companies **around the world** 🌍.

 I document my adventure on **social media**.
 I tell my story and experience through **podcasts** and **conferences**.